OYDVATTeam/OYDVAT/CODE_OF_CONDUCT.md

 # Contributing Guidelines

-The contributing guidelines are rules to follow before contributing Contributing Guidelines:
+The contributing guidelines are rules to follow before contributing, Contributing Guidelines:

 1. The tests MUST succeed.